• Skip to primary navigation

 • Eggs – medium-sized eggs (63 to 73 grams a piece), and ensure they’re at room temperature.

-• Sugar – regular white sugar is all you need for making this magdalenas recipe.
+• Sugar – regular white sugar is all you need.

 • Lemon – you would only be using the grated zest (not the white part!).

-• Milk – full cream milk is excellent for making authentic magdalenas.
+• Milk – whole cream milk is excellent for making authentic magdalenas.

 • Baking powder – just use your favorite brand.